dfrankland/hyper-custom-plugins/README.md

 ### `config.customPlugins`

+The object containing the properties below.

+#### `config.customPlugins.output`

+A boolean value; whether to print to `STDOUT` the `npm` commands' output.

+#### `config.customPlugins.dependencies`

+An optional array of `npm` module dependencies that will be used in your plugins.
+These `npm` modules will be dynamically installed and passed to `config.customPlugins` afterwards.

+#### `config.customPlugins.callback`

-A function that takes an object, containing the following properties, as an
+A function to be stringified and run in a Node.js `vm`.
+It will have access to the `global` variable from `hyper-custom-plugins` and the object, containing the following properties, as an argument:
-argument:

 *   `hooks`: An object that references `hyper-custom-plugins`' `module.exports`.
     Mutate this object to add other Hyper.app hooks.
-Overriding the `decorateConfig` property will prevent this `config.customPlugins` function from running until a new session is created or "Update Plugins" is run.
+Overriding the `decorateConfig` property will prevent the `config.customPlugins.callback`
+    function from running until a new session is created or "Update Plugins" is run.

 *   `config`: The initial `config` object after it has been decorated by other plugins, unless `hyper-custom-plugins` is the first in the `plugins` array